belieflab/kaminBlocking/README.md

 ```

 ### Version Information
-- **Version**: 'corrected' version appears after an error discovered in `testing_stimuli`.
+- **Version**: the 'corrected' version was created after an error was discovered in `testing_stimuli`.
 The "consistent-allergy" condition had a stimulus 2 pairing, which should never have been the case.
 Per Phil Corlett, previous data is not compromised for key trial types.
-However, low-level controls (I-, J+) should not be used in combined analysis of tasks without the 'correct' version variable!
+However, low-level controls (I-, J+) should not be used in combined analysis of tasks without ensuring the version variable is equal to 'correct'!

 ## 🎯 Task Description
 In every trial participants are shown with cues (represented with letters) and asked to predict an outcome (e.g., allergy).
-The meals comprising one or two different foods for the non-social version or emojis representing co-workers for the social version.
-They will then have 1 second to determine if an allergy occurred or if they believe a co-worker will help or sabotage them.
+The meals comprise one or two different foods for the non-social version or emojis representing co-workers for the social version.
+They then have 1 second to determine if an allergy occurred or if they believe a co-worker will help or sabotage them.

 ## 📊 Alternate Versions and Designs